orthanc-team/orthanc-auth-service/demo-setup/README.md

 # Purpose

-This is a sample setup to demonstrate how to run Orthanc-Explorer-2 together with the `orthanc-share` web-service to provide publication links to specific studies.
+This is a sample setup to demonstrate how to run Orthanc-Explorer-2 together with the `orthanc-auth-service` web-service to provide tokens to authenticate users or grant access to specific resources e.g. by providing public links to specific studies.
 The authentication and the roles of the users are handled by Keycloak.

 **Disclaimer**: this sample is provided 'as is' without any guarantee.
 Don't use it in production unless you perfectly understand every part of it.